gatling/gatling/src/docs/content/tutorials/quickstart/index.md

 Set it up with the following options:

+* *Recorder Mode* set to *HTTP Proxy*
 * *computerdatabase* package
 * *BasicSimulation* name
 * *Follow Redirects?* checked
+* *Infer HTML resources?* checked
 * *Automatic Referers?* checked
+* *Remove cache headers?* checked
 * *No static resources* clicked
 * Select the desired `format`.
 The tutorials will assume "Java 8"

 {{< img src="recorder.png" alt="recorder.png" >}}

-After configuring the recorder, all you have to do is to start it and configure your browser to use Gatling Recorder's proxy.
+After configuring the recorder, all you have to do is to click on `Start!` and configure your browser to use Gatling Recorder's proxy.

 {{< alert tip >}}
 For more information regarding Recorder and browser configuration, please check out [Recorder reference page]({{< ref "../../reference/current/http/recorder" >}}).